 Ned is a Data Scientist at Kyruus, where he focuses on using data to drive innovation and insights.
 He has an MPH from BU in Biostatistics & Epidemiology and previously worked for Blue Cross Blue Shield of Massachusetts.

-Dan is a Clinical Systems Analyst, IT Professional, and nurse within the Greater Boston healthcare community.
-He is passionate about making a significant and lasting change in health IT.
+Dan is a Clinical Systems Analyst, IT Professional, and nurse currently working as an Implementation Specialist for Flatiron Health in NYC.
+He is passionate about making a significant and lasting change in digital health.

 Babak Movassaghi, PhD, MBA is the President of 2nd.MD International and an advisor to several MIT/Harvard startups.
 He has over 12 years of healthcare experience at Phillips Healthcare, has won various awards, holds 43 patents, has authored/co-authored 3 books, has over 50 peer-reviewed publications and is a former professional wide receiver in the NFL.
 He holds an MS in Quantum Physics, a PhD in Biomedical Engineering and an MBA from MIT Sloan School of Management.